cn0047/stash/ed/nodejs/README.md

 the inner function will still have access to all of the variables that were part of the outer function when the inner function was returned.

+There are two types of flow control: serial and parallel.

 1st for callback must be ERROR.

 `yargs`